yiheyue/common-linux-cmd/docs/about_cmd.md

 | [Enter]                  | Follow the hyperlink at the cursor location                                 |
 | q                        | Quit                                                                        |

-display a menu page with hyperlinks to each program contained in the coreutils package
+e.g. display a menu page with hyperlinks to each program contained in the coreutils package

 ```
 user@pc ~ $ info coreutils